 But be upfront about how your adolescent can earn those privileges back.
 Adds Lee: “Oftentimes parents take away a privilege for some arbitrary time and there is no conversation about how to earn trust back.”

-The same approach holds true for social media, where tweens will often want a lot of privacy.
+The same approach holds true when it comes to parenting tweens and social media, where tweens will often want a lot of privacy.

 “Be respectful and allow them their own space,” says Denise DeRosa, program manager of Good Digital Parenting at the Family Online Safety Institute.
 “But be up front that you will exercise your right to periodically check in.”

 When your adolescent starts using Instagram and other social networking sites, you should have access to passwords.
 Also consider requiring your adolescent to “friend” or “follow” you, recommends DeRosa.
 “As your child demonstrates that he or she is using tech appropriately, you can ease up.”

 Still, there are some sure-fire signs that require parents to forget about privacy altogether.
 Dropping grades.
 Changes in friends.
 A lack of interest in activities that your adolescent used to enjoy.
 A disregard for hygiene.
 A lot of secrecy.
 Especially in combination, these signs can indicate that your adolescent may be dealing with a mental health issue, like depression, or experimenting with drugs and alcohol.